dquimper/GitbookTest/5. Opportunities/List Loss Reasons.md

-## List Loss Reasons,Loss Reasons identify why a particular Opportunity was lost.
+## List Loss Reasons
+,Loss Reasons identify why a particular Opportunity was lost.
 The Loss Reasons API allows you to retrieve the list of Loss Reasons associated with your Copper account.

 |     Field     |              Description               |